melikaknight/Deep-Q-Learning-for-Lunar-Landing/README.md

-# 🚀 Lunar Lander AI using Deep Q-Learning & OpenAI's Gym
+# 🚀 AI Deep Q-Learning for Lunar Landing & OpenAI's Gymnasium

 This repository contains the implementation of a **Deep Q-Learning (DQN) agent** to solve the Lunar Lander environment from OpenAI Gym.
 The objective is to train an agent to safely land a spacecraft on the moon’s surface using reinforcement learning techniques.